amoach/Ghana-based-experiences/README.md

 whilst in Ghana.
 So it is mainly targeted at young tourists with a demographic of 18-30 year olds.
 This was also thought about when designing the overall theme of the website.

-Live version of the website can be accessed ![here:]
+Live version of the website can be accessed here: (https://amoach.github.io/Ghana-based/)

 # Project Requirements: